colinlienard/react-customizable-popup/README.md

 >
 > Default value: none

-The class(es) to apply to the popup background.
+The class(es) to apply to the popup backdrop.

-⚠️ By specifying this prop, the default background styles will be omitted so you can [apply your own](#applying-styles).
+⚠️ By specifying this prop, the default backdrop styles will be omitted so you can [apply your own](#applying-styles).

 #### `distanceFromToggler`